bloomberg/chromium.bb/README.md

 continue evolving through many Weston releases before it achieves a stable API and feature completeness.

+Libweston's primary purpose is exporting an API for creating Wayland compositors.
+Libweston's secondary purpose is to export the weston_config API so that third party plugins and helper programs can read `weston.ini` if they want to.
+However, these two scopes are orthogonal and independent.
+At no point will the compositor functionality use or depend on the weston_config functionality.

 API/ABI (in)stability and parallel installability
 -------------------------------------------------